Haezal/yiilte/README.md

 2. Place to your webroot folder.
 (Windows : C:\xampp\htdocs\ or Linux: /var/www/html/ or OSX /Applications/MAMP/htdocs)
 3. Create assets folder
 4. Download Yii 1 and place to your webroot folder and rename as yii-read-only
+5. Create database "yiilte" but you may change if you want.

 ### Default Login
 1. Username : admin